2i2c-org/team-compass/leads/overview.md

 ## Collaborate across areas

-Share context and information across 2i2c's areas (especially with other area leads).
+Share context and information across 2i2c's areas (especially with other team leads).
 Align on shared priorities with other areas, and identify opportunities for areas to work together.
-Coordinate with area leads to ensure that we have the resourcing and capacity needed to do so.
+Coordinate with team leads to ensure that we have the resourcing and capacity needed to do so.

 ## Hold one another accountable